United Opposition (Soviet Union): The United Opposition

 Smirnov's Group of 15 left the United Opposition soon after its formation over increasing differences between themselves and Kamenev and Zinoviev's supporters.
 The United Opposition quickly started agitating for a more worker-focused party, as opposed to the more peasant-focused policies surrounding the NEP, as well as for greater party democratization.
 They wanted a greater ability to express dissent within the party and more autonomy for workers' unions.

 In May 1926, Trotsky, Zinoviev and 82 others signed a declaration denouncing Stalin's leadership.
 The Central Committee responded two months later with a demand that the United Opposition rescind their calls for new party leadership, which the Opposition duly refused.
 Their 1926 platform explicitly criticized the lack of democracy and debate permitted in the party, noting that "no resolutions anywhere are ever adopted otherwise than 'unanimously."'

+The United Opposition first emerged openly at the joint plenum of the Central Committee and Central Control Commission of the VKP(baa0, held from July 14–23, 1926.
+This session saw the "Declaration of the 13" advance its program, which revolved primarily around the question of industrialization and the internal political situation in the Communist Party.

 In October 1926, Stalin's supporters voted Trotsky out of the Politburo.
 By October 1926 Kamenev and Zinoviev had also been removed from the Politburo, and Zinoviev lost his position as head of the Comintern.
 Attempts by the opposition to gain broader support among Soviet citizens failed.
 Stalin negotiated with leaders of the United Opposition, encouraging them to accept party decisions and renounce factions in exchange for a greater ability to express their views within the party.
 Bukharin, similarly, invited members of the United Opposition to swear off factions and ask the party for forgiveness.
 Many members of the United Opposition, accepting the compromise or fearing the consequences of continuing the fight, duly apologized and recommitted themselves against factionalism.
 Many supporters of Kamenev and Zinoviev's group, as well as most from the Workers Opposition grouping, had left the United Opposition by mid-1927, changing sides under the growing political pressure and espousing support for Stalin.